SECTIONS CLOSE

 Alison Copeland By Alison Copeland

-A brand-obsessed storyteller, Alison is the assistant editor at ByBlacks.com.
+A brand-obsessed storyteller, Alison is a Contributing Editor at ByBlacks.com.
 The London U.K. native is a seasoned copywriter and content marketer who provides streams of whip-smart copy for some of Canada's best-loved brands.

 Follow Alison on LinkedIn and Twitter.